 Xanax Side Effects

 Xanax side effects include long-term and short-term effects.
 In fact, the immediate effects of the drug generally last for six hours or more.
-In the short run, patients may experience side effects like restlessness, feelings of unease, cognitive problems or slurred speech.
+In the short run, patients may experience side effects like restlessness, feelings of unease, cognitive problems, or slurred speech.
 Furthermore, they may also suffer from disorientation.

 While the previous side effects are the most common, other effects show up as well.
-So, patients may experience weight changes, dry mouth, drowsiness, problems urinating and constipation.
-They may suffer from dizziness, headaches, skin rashes or fatigue.
+So, patients may experience weight changes, dry mouth, drowsiness, problems urinating, and constipation.
+They may suffer from dizziness, headaches, skin rashes, or fatigue.
 Even worse, in severe cases, patients may develop shortness of breath or seizures.

 Signs of Xanax Overdose

-If you take Xanax, alcohol or other drugs at the same time, an overdose is even more likely.
+If you take Xanax and alcohol or other drugs at the same time, an overdose is even more likely.
 Xanax is a very dangerous drug to mix with any other medication, prescribed, legal or illegal.

 Long-Term Effects of Xanax

 Consequently, if individuals develop a Xanax addiction, they may experience other side effects.
 Long-term Xanax abuse leads to symptoms like cognitive problems, depression, and psychotic experiences.
 Individuals may suffer from delirious states, aggression, and impulsive behavior.

 Xanax side effects and abuse also cause memory impairment.
 This makes paying attention and focusing extremely difficult.
 In some cases, individuals also suffer from sedation states that last for up to four days.
 However, like many drugs, Xanax can cause chemical dependency and addiction.
 Withdrawal symptoms can be severe, including anxiety or panic attacks and heart palpitations.
 For this reason, it is important to detox under medical supervision.